hdijkema/pdfium/README.md

 This is a clone of the original PDFium repository of chromium.
 It has been used to create working PDFium DLLs on windows, which don't depend on V8.

+For the compilation Qt5.7 - QtCreator has been used.
+The project file can be found in directory ./pdfiumdll (named: pdfiumdll.pro)

 11/1/2017 - Hans